spamwax/alfred-pinboard-rs/README.md

 ---

 ## Known Issues<a name="known_issues"></a>
-- Posting bookmark from Firefox while tag suggestions is enabled is broken.
-Also deleting bookmarks using `pind` won't work when Firefox is your active browser.
-Reason: Alfred intercepts <kbd>Command ⌘-L</kbd> that's used in AppleScript to focus location bar of Firefox.
-This focus is needed to get url and other info out of Firefox.
-Unfortunately Firefox does not offer any better way of interacting with it from outside world programatically.
+- **Firefox**: While tag suggestions and "Check if page is bookmarked" options are enabled, posting bookmark from Firefox is broken.
+Deleting bookmarks using `pind` won't work when Firefox is your active browser.
+Reason: Firefox does not properly support interacting with it programatically.
 - This workflow is setup to work with Aflred 3.
 It may or may not work with previous version as it has not been tested for them.

 ## TODO